What does the Bible say about racism?

 TL;DR

-Other than minor variations, all human beings have the same basic physical traits, and every person is made in the image and likeness of God Himself (Genesis 1:26-27).
+Other than minor variations or body differences, all human beings are basically the same, and every person is made in the image of God Himself (Genesis 1:26-27).
 Jesus died for everyone alike and says to love one another as He loves us (John 13:34).
 If God is unbiased and loves us equally without showing favoritism, then we need to love others in the same way (Matthew 25).
 It doesn't matter what people were raised to believe, where their family came from, how they act, or who they're dating.
 God is not biased and doesn't show partiality or favoritism (Deuteronomy 10:17; Acts 10:34; Romans 2:11; Ephesians 6:9), so we shouldn't either.

 Writer: Jenny